bryce-sharman/accessopp/readme.md

 Download the 'shaded jar' file, *e.g.* **otp-2.4.0-shaded.jar**.

 **_NOTE:_** OTP v2.5.0 is now available, however this version requires Java 21.
-Testing for `accessto` has only been completed using OTP v2.4.0.
+Testing for `accessopp` has only been completed using OTP v2.4.0.

 ### 6. Download *r5* JAR file and setup the `r5py`` config file (only if using r5py)